apostrophecms/docs/docs/reference/module-api/module-overview.md

 ```

 ::: warning
 Extension functions should *always* use the `_super` argument to call the original function.
-If you want to *completely* overwrite the inherited function, instead add a matching function in the section without the "extend" prefix.
+If you want to *completely* overwrite the inherited function, add a matching function in the section without the "extend" prefix instead.
 For example, we could completely overwrite the `insert` method in our piece type by including our own `insert` function in the `methods` section.
 :::

 ### `methods(self)`